Constrained Dikin-Langevin diffusion for polyhedra: Background

 \subsection{Metropolis--Hastings}

-The Metropolis--Hastings \cite{Hastings1970, Metropolis1953} algorithm is a classical algorithm that generates a discrete Markov chain $\{X_t\}_{t\in\mathbb{N}}$ on $U$ that has $\rho(x)$ as its stationary distribution, \textit{i.e.}, $X_t\to \rho$ in distribution as $t\to\infty$.
-Given the current state, $X_k$, one proposes a candidate $Y_k$, drawn from a proposal distribution $Q(\cdot \mid X_k)$.
-The proposal $Y_k$ is then accepted with probability
+The Metropolis--Hastings \cite{Hastings1970, Metropolis1953} algorithm generates a discrete Markov chain $\{X_i\}_{i\in\mathbb{N}}$ on $U$ that has $\rho(x)$ as its stationary distribution, \textit{i.e.}, $X_i\to \rho$ in distribution as $i\to\infty$.
+Given the current state, $X_i$, one proposes a candidate $Y_i$, drawn from a proposal distribution $Q(\cdot \mid X_i)$.
+The proposal $Y_i$ is then accepted with probability

 and rejected otherwise.
-If accepted, the chain moves to $X_{k+1}=Y_k$; if rejected, it stays at $X_{k+1}=X_{k}$.
+If accepted, the chain moves to $X_{i+1}=Y_i$; if rejected, it stays at $X_{i+1}=X_{i}$.
 This generic procedure is guaranteed to preserve $\rho$ as the invariant distribution of the Markov chain.

-A key flexibility lies in the choice of the proposal distribution $Q$, where improper choices can cause the chain to become stuck near the boundary of $U$.
-For example, an unconstrained Gaussian centered at the current state performs poorly near the boundary, as many proposals lie outside of $U$ and thus are rejected, causing the chain to mix slowly
+A key flexibility lies in the choice of the proposal kernel $Q$, where improper choices can cause the chain to become stuck near the boundary of $U$.
+For example, taking $Q(\cdot|X_i)$ to be a Gaussian centered at $X_i$ (with fixed covariance) performs poorly near the boundary, since many proposals lie outside $U$ and are rejected, causing the chain to mix slowly.

-\textit{Dikin Random Walks} \cite{Kannan2009, gu2024, jiang2024} modifies the proposal $Q$ by using a Gaussian distribution whose covariance adapts to the current position $X_t$.
-Specifically,
+\textit{Dikin Random Walks} \cite{Kannan2009, gu2024, jiang2024} modifies the proposal kernel $Q$ by using a Gaussian distribution whose covariance depends on the current state $X_i$.
+Specifically, $Q(\cdot|X_i)=\mathcal{N}(X_i,C(X_i))$, where